OfficeDev/Outlook-Add-in-BillMaker/README.md

 # Outlook-Add-in-BillMaker
-This Outlook add-in demonstrates how to implement three kinds of command buttons: drop-down, launch task pane, and run function without UI
+This Outlook add-in demonstrates how to implement three kinds of command buttons: drop-down, launch task pane, and run a function without a task pane UI.
+The app appears when you open an existing appointment or meeting and allows you to create and send invoices to clients with whom you've met.
+This sample currently runs only with the Outlook 2016 desktop client.

 ![BillMaker screenshot](images/BillMaker.png)

+The Add a charge button contains a three-option drop-down menu that allows you to apply charges for three different tiers of customers.
+The Make an invoice button generates an invoice out of all of the saved charges, and the Clear changes button clears all charges for the current customer.

 ## Prerequisites
 * [npm](https://www.npmjs.com/), Node Package Manager, is required to install dev dependencies.